Zengwen Dam: Chianan irrigation project

 The first proposals for the dam were made as early as the 1930s during the Japanese occupation of Taiwan.
-The Japanese had built the Chianan Irrigation system to increase Taiwan's agricultural output, which was supplied primarily by the Zengwen River.
-Because the Zengwen River does not cross the area of the Chianan Plain to be irrigated, a tunnel had to be punched through mountains to divert Zengwen water into the Guantian River.
+The Japanese built the Chianan Irrigation system to increase Taiwan's agricultural output, which was supplied primarily by the Zengwen River.
+Because the Zengwen River does not cross the area of the Chianan Plain to be irrigated, a tunnel was punched through mountains to divert Zengwen water into the Guantian River.
 Between 1920 and 1930, the Wushantou Dam was built, forming an impoundment of the Guantian River to store 154160000 m3 of water for seasonal use.
 At the time of completion, it was the largest dam in Taiwan.
 Also built was the Tungkou Weir on the Zengwen River, a 220.8 m long structure designed to divert the water into the Guantian tunnel.
 The system irrigates about 150000 ha of land which otherwise does not receive enough consistent rainfall to grow crops such as rice.

 Initial proposal

 Due to Taiwan's highly seasonal rainfall, the Zengwen River contains little water except during the wet season from May to October, during which massive floods occur that exceed the capacity of the diversion tunnel.
 Out of the average 1.6 km3 annual flow of the Zengwen River, only 25 percent of the water could be effectively used.
 Furthermore, the Zengwen river has a high silt content, which was causing the Wushantou reservoir to quickly lose its capacity.
-In 1939, Japanese engineer Hada Yoiji proposed the construction of a concrete gravity dam at a place called Lioutengtan, to control the floods and block silt, but these plans were dropped due to the intervention of World War II.
+In 1939, Japanese engineer Hatta Yoichi proposed the construction of a concrete gravity dam at a place called Lioutengtan, to control the floods and block silt, but these plans were dropped due to the intervention of World War II.